A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Introduction

-We address these challenges by first analyzing the fundamental conditions for metric compatibility and then studying the kinematics of actuated three-fold and four-fold intersections.
-We generalize previous continuum mechanics approaches \cite{feng2020designs, zou2024kinematics} to derive closed-form kinematic equations for these non-Euclidean vertices.
+We address these challenges by first analyzing the fundamental conditions for metric compatibility, proving the existence of the compatible director fields at a general $n$-fold vertex, and then studying the kinematics of actuated three-fold and four-fold intersections. {By satisfying the metric compatibility condition, the length changes of the crease are identical from both sides.
+Under this condition, we prove that compatible director fields always exist at a $n$-fold vertex.
+They are characterized as the generic case with two determined director fields which are orthogonal to each other (orthogonal dulas) and the degenerate case with a continuous distribution of the director fields.} We then generalize previous continuum mechanics approaches \cite{feng2020designs, zou2024kinematics} to derive closed-form kinematic equations for these non-Euclidean vertices.
 Specifically, we show that the actuated three-fold vertices are rigid with no free folding angle and are fully determined by the director configuration, while the four-fold vertices have one free folding angle, with the remaining angles following from a unified analytical formula.
 Using these insights, we investigate multi-node interactions.
 For example, a pattern with two connected three-fold vertices reveals hidden degrees of freedom in director programming.
 For larger-scale patterns, we propose a marching algorithm to design quadrilateral director tilings with alternating positive and negative actuated Gaussian curvature.
 Additionally, we construct another class of compatible patterns composed of both three-fold and four-fold vertices (Fig.~\ref{fig:intro}(b)), governed by a folding angle theorem.
-Surprisingly, despite the complexity of these systems, the active origami patterns are compatible in both the reference and actuated configurations and offer substantial design flexibility.
+Surprisingly, despite the complexity of these systems, the active origami patterns are compatible in both the reference and actuated configurations and offer substantial design flexibility. {Moreover, building on the periodic quadrilateral pattern, we propose a design for active metamaterials that can deform through folding and external stimulation.
+These active metamaterials have the potential to be coarse-grained to have a new shell/plate theory \cite{mcinerney2025coarse, li2025nonlinear, XU2024105832}.}

 This paper is organized as follows.
 Section 2 introduces the deformation of director patterns and the conditions for metric compatibility.
-Sections 3 and 4 analyze the kinematics of three-fold and four-fold vertices, respectively.
-Section 5 presents two design strategies for large-scale director fields and their actuated configurations.
-Finally, Section 6 concludes the paper and discusses future research directions.
+Section 3 studies the patterning of compatible director fields at a general $n$-fold vertex.
+Sections 4 and 5 analyze the kinematics of three-fold and four-fold vertices, respectively.
+Section 6 presents two design strategies for large-scale director fields and their actuated configurations.
+A design strategy for active metamaterials is also proposed.
+Finally, Section 7 concludes the paper and discusses future research directions.

 {\bf Notation.} $\{\bfe_1, \bfe_2, \bfe_3\}$ is the standard right-handed orthonormal basis for $\mathbb{R}^3$. $\bfR_{\bfe_3}(\theta)$ is a rotation tensor with rotation axis $\bfe_3$ and rotation angle $\theta$.
 The sector angle is denoted as $\alpha_i$ on the reference domain and $\tilde{\alpha}_i$ on the actuated domain respectively.